avliu-um/youtube-disinterest/README.md

 * scrubber.py - class for the sock puppet.
 It includes code to log into, interact with, collect data from, and watch videos on YouTube
 * scrub_main.py - [TODO]
+* seed_data_generation/ - generate the videos that our bots watch during the "stain phase" by querying the YouTube API for videos from selected topics
+* analysis/ - analysis script of data after performing manual labeling, answering the RQ's of our paper